JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

-# Design notes on atomicity guarantees for plain memory accesses in Kotlin
+# Design notes on atomicity guarantees and semantics of plain memory accesses in Kotlin

 Atomicity is a property of an operation guaranteeing that the effect of the operation is observable as single indivisible unit.